The Neurosciences Institute: Architecture

-Between 1995 and 2012, NSI occupied a three-building complex located on Torrey Pines Mesa in San Diego.
+Between 1995 and 2012, the NSI occupied a three-building complex located on Torrey Pines Mesa in San Diego.
 It was bordered by TSRI to the west, the Sanford-Burnham Institute to the north, the University of California, San Diego to the south, and numerous biotechnology and pharmaceutical research companies to the east and in the immediate surrounding area.
 Following NSI's 2012 restructuring, the buildings were taken over by TSRI.

-NSI commissioned the buildings in the early 1990s.
+The NSI commissioned the buildings in the early 1990s.
 Edelman has said that, in selecting an architect, his goal was to find one who could realize his vision of a "scientific monastery" where creative study of the brain could be conducted with few constraining rules and unlimited opportunities for communication.
 The resulting complex, designed by Tod Williams and Billie Tsien, has been awarded numerous honors, including the Honor Award for Architecture from the American Institute of Architects in 1997.
 The structural engineering firm chosen for this project was Severud Associates.

 One of the complex's three buildings is an auditorium designed to accommodate both scientific lectures and musical concerts.
 Noted acoustician Cyril Harris worked with the architects to create the 352-seat auditorium.
 Considered to be among the most acoustically impressive small performance halls in the United States, the auditorium was built with an original system of faceted, sound-dispersing plaster panels that cover its walls and ceiling, so that the same sound can be heard in every seat.

 Neurosciences Research Program (NRP)

-Though it was founded in 1981, NSI traces its origin to 1962.
+Though it was founded in 1981, the NSI traces its origin to 1962.
 It was in that year that a small group of scientists from diverse backgrounds began to meet regularly to discuss basic ideas about how the brain works.
 Their motivation was the idea that traditional barriers between different scientific disciplines had to be broken down if complex brain functions were ever to be understood.

 Led by Francis O. Schmitt, this informal collection of research scientists was organized as the Neurosciences Research Program (NRP) at Massachusetts Institute of Technology.
 Over the next two decades, and through over 250 meetings and 125 scientific publications, the NRP developed innovative formats for intellectual exchange and disseminated knowledge to the worldwide scientific community.

 The central group today exists as an honorary society, whose members number no more than 36 at any one time and serve seven-year terms.
 Over the past four decades, 17 Nobel laureates have been members of the NRP.

 The Neurosciences Institute itself developed from the NRP as an independent institution on the campus of The Rockefeller University in New York in 1981.
 The NRP moved from Boston to New York in 1983, and became part of the institute when it moved to San Diego in 1993.